ftrackhq/integrations/installers/connect-installer/doc/index.rst

     :copyright: Copyright (c) 2014 ftrack

 ######################
-ftrack connect package
+ftrack connect installer
 ######################

-ftrack connect package is a pre-built bundle of ftrack connect and the most commonly used ftrack connect plugins.
+ftrack connect installer is a pre-built bundle of ftrack connect and the most commonly used ftrack connect plugins.

 .. toctree::